 Honestly, when he winds up accidentally raising Jason from the dead, it seems to be almost a relief for Tommy.
 Yes, he wants to fix his mistake and help people and end this madness as quickly as possible.
 But he hasn’t been functioning that well since his brush in with Jason and hasn’t had much in the way of closure.
 Facing off against Jason a final time offers him that.
 By the end of the film, Tommy’s the healthiest and most content we’ve seen him since he was ten.

 Tommy Jarvis is the most recognizable character in the Friday the 13th series outside of Jason and his mother.
 He’s by far the most recognizable character to go up against the Crystal Lake Killer and live.
 Since his last appearance in Jason Lives, fans have been begging to see him again.
-He’s even recently been announced as a playable character in the upcoming Friday the 13th video game.
 Tommy has a legacy all his own because he’s a hero every kid could identify with and every viewer could root for.

 He’s not a clean cut, stalwart hero.
-Tommy is a believable character who was deeply affected by something terrible that happened to him as a child.
-He struggles with mental illness, he struggles with the role of hero and even with friendships and relationships.
+Tommy is a believable character who is deeply affected by something terrible that happened to him as a child.
+He experiences mental illness, he struggles with the role of hero and even with friendships and relationships.
 He’s everything Jason isn’t: very passionate, and very human.
 And that’s why he’s endured as long as he has and why fans will always hold him in such high regard.